3dtof/DemoApplications/Common/baseline/README.md

     For instance, if you want to create a handtracking recognizer, replace Basic with HandTracker and implement and encapsulate hand-tracking algorithms/data inside this class.

-2. Update main.cpp and CMakeLists.txt as required.
+2. Update app.cpp and CMakeLists.txt as required.

 3. Build and run